CakeCrusher/flask-tesseract5/README.md

 # flask-tess5

-A docker environment for running a flask server with Tesseract-OCR v.5
+A docker environment for running a Flask server with Tesseract-OCR v.5

 ## Set up